frontity/docs/docs/guides/using-processors.md

 will be processed.

+Another, more elaborate, example that illustrates the use of a processor can be found [in the guide on processing page builder content](./processing-page-builder-content.md#gutenberg).

 {% hint style="info" %}
+**Further information**

-Documentation for the `<html2react>` component and processors can be found [here](https://api.frontity.org/frontity-packages/features-packages/html2react).
+Documentation on the `html2react` component can be found [here](https://api.frontity.org/frontity-packages/features-packages/html2react).

+More information about processors can be found [here](https://api.frontity.org/frontity-packages/features-packages/html2react#processors).

+[The repository for the Frontity.org site](https://github.com/frontity/frontity.org/tree/dev/packages/frontity-org-theme) contains a [large number of examples of processors](https://github.com/frontity/frontity.org/tree/dev/packages/frontity-org-theme/src/processors) that you can examine both for ideas and for details of technical implementation in specific cases.

 There is also a discussion about processors in [a video in the Frontity Talks series](https://www.youtube.com/watch?v=qOfENWKR7EE&list=PLC9teX20GdrTBeOzSwE-bFW-MbBEUwowS&index=10&t=1272s).
 {% endhint %}